 This is the fourth feature in our 6-part series from our COO, "Thinking Like a Tech Company in 2018".
 This series highlights the shifts in consumer behavior and its impact on how we do business today.
-Here are parts 1-3 in this series:

 In our Thinking Like a Tech Company series, we've introduced the concept of consumer-driven business models, where to identify these opportunities in your current workflows, and how to make your customers' purchase journey into a profitable one.
 Our next item to tackle is customer onboarding.
 This process, to many businesses, comes with several hurdles, resulting in stalled growth, decreased product adoption, and lower customer satisfaction.
 It's no secret that a streamlined process from purchase-to-use solves for these key areas, but it's sometimes difficult for businesses to know where to start.